Funding Opportunities

 Jackson School Internship Scholarships

-The Jackson School Office of Career Development oversees the administration of four scholarship funds that provide financial support to students pursuing internationally-focused internships during their time at the University of Washington.
-Learn more about the Jackson School’s four internship scholarship programs below.
+The Jackson School of International Studies (JSIS) Office of Academic Services (OAS) manages the administration of scholarship funds that provide financial support to students pursuing internationally-focused internships during their time at the University of Washington (UW).
+With the exception of the Leslianne Shedd Memorial Scholarship, you must be a JSIS major to receive an internship scholarship.

 Available Scholarships